-- 2. Within two (2) school days after receiving the Incident Reporting Form, the school designee will notify the families of the students involved that a complaint was received and direct the families to the district's policy and procedure on HIB. - 3.
-In rare cases, where after consultation with the student and appropriate staff (such as a psychologist, counselor, or social worker) the district has evidence that it would threaten the health and safety of the complainant or alleged aggressor to involve their parent/guardian, the district may initially refrain from contacting the parent/guardian in its investigation of HIB.
-If professional school personnel suspect that a student is subject to abuse and neglect, they must follow district Policy 3241 for reporting such cases to Child Protective Services or law enforcement. - 4.
-The investigation shall include, at a miminum: - a.
-An interview with the targeted student complainant; - b.
-An interview with the alleged perpetrator aggressor; - c.
-A review of any previous complaints involving either the targeted student complainant or the alleged perpetrator aggressor; and - d.
-Interviews with other students or staff members who may have knowledge of the alleged incident. - 6.
-The principal or designee may determine that other steps must be taken before the investigation is complete. - 7.
+- 4. Within two (2) school days after receiving the Incident Reporting Form, the school designee will notify the families of the students involved that a complaint was received and direct the families to the district's policy and procedure on HIB. - 5.
+In rare cases, where after consultation with the student and appropriate staff (such as a psychologist, counselor, or social worker) the district has evidence that it would threaten the health and safety of the complainant or alleged aggressor to involve their parent/guardian, the district may initially refrain from contacting the parent/ guardian in its investigation of HIB of a student.
+If professional school personnel suspect that a student is subject to abuse and neglect, they must follow district Policy 3241 for reporting such cases to Child Protective Services or law enforcement.

+- 6. The investigation shall include, at a miminum: - a.
+An interview with the complainant; - b.
+An interview with the targeted student, if different that the complainant; - c.
+An interview with the alleged perpetrator aggressor; - d.
+A review of any previous complaints involving the complainant, the targeted student, or the alleged perpetrator aggressor; and - e.
+Interviews with other students or staff members who may have knowledge of the alleged incident. - 7.
+The principal or designee may determine that other steps must be taken before the investigation is complete. - 8.
 The investigation will be completed as soon as practicable but generally no later than five (5) school days from the initial complaint or report.
-If more time is needed to complete an investigation, the district will provide the parent/guardian and/or the student with weekly updates. - 8.
+If more time is needed to complete an investigation, the district will provide the parent/guardian and/or the student with weekly updates. - 9.
 No later than two (2) school days after the investigation has been completed and submitted to the HIB compliance officer, the principal or designee shall respond in writing or in person to the parent/guardian of the complainant and the alleged aggressor stating: - a.
 The results of the investigation; - b.
 Whether the allegations were found to be factual; - c.
-Whether there was a violation of policy; and d.
+Whether there was a violation of policy; and - d.
 The process for the complainant to file an appeal if the complainant disagrees with results.